Breakfast daily, 7 lunches, 11 three-course dinners including a welcome dinner at a historic home and a farewell dinner in Lima

 Welcome to Lima, where you will be met by a Globus representative.

-Return to Puerto Maldonado and fly to Lima, where the remainder of your day is at leisure, where you will be met by your Tour Director.
+Return to Puerto Maldonado and fly to Lima, where the remainder of your day is at leisure and you will be met by your Tour Director.

 This afternoon, your Local Guide focuses on the city’s colonial heritage during a walking TOUR.
 Start at the Plaza de Armas to see the Government Palace and the cathedral.
 From here, stroll to the venerable SAN FRANCISCO MONASTERY with its splendid 17th-century cloister murals.
 For a special treat, stop at a LOCAL PERUVIAN FOOD MARKET to taste some typical Peruvian fruit and experience a bit of everyday life in Lima.
 This evening, enjoy a welcome dinner with your fellow traveling companions at one of Lima’s finest historic homes, CASA GARCIA ALVARADO.